 “Yes,” said Bill.
 “It’s odd isn’t it, but we aren’t twins.
 Anyway, Ben does most of the reactivated arts stuff, you know, the first time you heard a song, or saw a picture, or read a book.
-I do more of the sporting events – we had a client recently who wanted to reactivate the sight of Usain Bolt’s third Olympics for example.
-And I do the personal interactions – early girlfriends, that sort of thing.
-Wives and spouses are a bit trickier, given they have a history, but often someone wants to eradicate the bad after a divorce and leave only the fond memories.
+I do more of the sporting events – we had a client recently who wanted to reactivate seeing Usain Bolt’s third Olympics for example.
+I also do the personal interactions – early girlfriends, that sort of thing.
+Spouses and long term relationships are a bit trickier, given their long history, but often someone wants to eradicate the bad after a divorce and leave only the fond memories.
 Let me take your coat.”

 He led Howard through a door in the rear wall into a cavernous and brightly lit laboratory.
-Banks of computers, screens, folders, files and workbooks proliferated on tiered white shelves or aluminum trolley tables, surrounded – where room permitted – by an untidy hodgepodge of metallic instruments, sharp implements and devices of weird and uncertain purpose.
-It was all starkly lit by torrid fluorescent strip lighting which cast a severe and clinical unease about the massive space.
+Banks of computers, screens, folders, files and workbooks proliferated on tiered white shelves or aluminium trolleys, surrounded – where room permitted – by an eerie mélange of metallic instruments, sharp implements and devices of weird and uncertain purpose.
+It was all starkly lit by torrid fluorescent lighting which cast a severe and clinical unease about the chamber.

-In the centre of this eerie mélange of machinery stood a white chair with blue vinyl cushioning.
-A bit like a dentist’s chair, it was surrounded by multiple trays on movable arms beneath a bank of harsh and hot light bulbs, like a monstrous and many eyed spider eyeing its prey.
-Howard wondered momentarily if he might be the prey.
+In the centre of it all stood a white chair with blue vinyl cushioning.
+A bit like a dentist’s chair, it was surrounded by multiple trays on movable arms beneath a bank of harsh and hot lights, like a monstrous and many eyed spider eyeing its prey.

-Bill motioned for Howard to sit in the chair.
+Bill motioned for Howard to sit in in it.